 How much of the mass is stars?

 Between different galaxies of the same mass, there could be variances as to the types of stars and the overall mass.
 Kornreich cautioned this would be very hard to speak about generally, but said that one difference could be looking at elliptical galaxies vs. spiral galaxies such as our own, the Milky Way.
-Elliptical galaxies tend to have more K- and M-type red dwarf stars than spiral galaxies, and because they are older, will have less gas because that was blown away during their evolution.
+Elliptical galaxies tend to have more K- and M-type red dwarf stars than spiral galaxies.
+Because elliptical galaxies are older, they will have less gas because that was blown away during their evolution.

-Once a galaxy's mass is determined, the other tricky thing is figuring out how much of that mass is stars.
-Most of the mass will be made up of dark matter, which is a mysterious substance believed to bind most of the universe together.
+Once a galaxy's mass is determined, the other tricky thing is figuring out how much of that mass is made of stars.
+Most of the mass will be made up of dark matter, a type of matter that emits no light but which is believed to make up most of the mass of the universe.

 "You have to model the galaxy and see if you can understand what the percentage of that mass of stars is," Kornreich said.
 "In a typical galaxy, if you measure its mass by looking at the rotation curve, about 90 percent of that is dark matter."

 So is there any way to figure out how many stars are for sure?
 In the end, it comes down to an estimate.
 In one calculation, the Milky Way has a mass of about 100 billion solar masses, so it is easiest to translate that to 100 billion stars.
 This accounts for the stars that would be bigger or smaller than our sun, and averages them out.
-Other mass estimates bring the number up to 400 billion.
+However, the mass is tough to calculate — other estimates have said the galaxy has a mass of between 400 billion and 700 billion solar masses.

 The caveat, Kornreich said, is that these numbers are approximations.
 More advanced models can make the approximation more accurate, but it would be very difficult to count the stars one by one and tell you for sure how many are in the galaxy.